 case this facility should be configurable, design a set of custom routines on top of

 Global Navigation Satellite System

 On its own, the Global Navigation Satellite System (GNSS) can only provide (very) accurate time information as well as position.
-Also on its own, it is somewhat more self-sufficient than NTP but suffers the same problem described in Network Time Protocol, namely the lack of trustworthy time zone information.

 The solution to this inconvenience is to execute reverse-geocoding and determine the country and time zone by doing a lookup based on position.
 GNSS is the obvious (and best quality) choice of location information in a vehicle.
 Google's Time Zone API offers all that's needed to run the required conversion.
 Of course, internet connectivity is required.
 Ensuring user privacy must be a top priority when implementing an online solution!
 The permission of a user to accept data usage costs (or not) is required and must be requested.